oneops/oneops-training/includes/user-3-advanced-examples-2-secret.md

 Anything that should not be public.

 - username / password
+- TLS (ssh/ssl) certificates/keys
-- ssh keys
+- GPG keys
-- certificates
+- API tokens
-- keystores
+- Keystore files
 - ...

 ## Practices to Avoid

-- No credentials
+- No secrets used
-- Default credentials
-- No secrets
+- Using default secrets
 - Unsecured secrets
-- Obscured secrets
+- Obscured, obfuscated secrets
 - Your own secret management

 Note: